Jeanne d'Arc Dijon Handball

 Jeanne d'Arc Dijon Handball (also known as JDA Dijon Handball, formerly Cercle Dijon Bourgogne Handball) is a French handball club from Dijon, France.
 This team currently competes in the French Women's Handball First League from 2014 and they play their home matches in Palais des Sports de Dijon.
-Current head coach is Christophe Mazel.
+Current head coach is Anthony Favier.

 The club became in 2018, affiliated with the male basketball team JDA Dijon Basket and changed the official club name.

 Summer 2022, both clubs changed their names again, adding "Bourgogne" to them.
-The club renamed itself to JDA Dijon Bourgogne Handball.
+The club renamed itself to JDA Bourgogne Dijon Handball.